cytoscape/py4cytoscape/doc/concepts.rst

 When calling sandbox functions, if you don't specify the name of a sandbox, the operation is performed on the "current sandbox".

+Sandbox functions and Notebook-based py4cytoscape functions don't accept full paths for files, as they would create non-portable code and pose a security risk to the Cytoscape workstation.

 **Vignette 3**: A workstation-based Python workflow accesses sandbox-based files

 Sandboxes are stored as directories under the user's ``CytoscapeConfiguration/filetransfer`` folder.
-By always maintaining your Cytoscape files in a sandbox folder (instead of elsewhere in the workstation file system), you get all of the benefits of sandboxing without having to specify non-portable file paths.
+By always maintaining your Cytoscape files in a sandbox folder (instead of elsewhere in the Cytoscape workstation file system), you get all of the benefits of sandboxing without having to specify non-portable file paths.

 .. code:: python